Anthony van Dyck: London and death

 The King in Council by letters patent granted van Dyck denizenship in 1638.
 On 27 February 1640 he married Mary Ruthven, with whom he had one daughter.
 Mary was the daughter of Patrick Ruthven, who, although the title was forfeited, styled himself Lord Ruthven.
-She was a lady-in-waiting to the Queen in 1639–40; this may have been instigated by the King in an attempt to keep him in England.
+She was a lady-in-waiting to the Queen in 1639–40; this may have been instigated by the King in an attempt to keep van Dyke in England.
 He had spent most of 1634 in Antwerp, returning the following year, and in 1640–41, as the Civil War loomed, spent several months in Flanders and France.
 In 1640 he accompanied prince John Casimir of Poland after he was freed from French imprisonment.